Together in Christ: 'Why Listen to Them?' — Proverbs 10:32

 Key Thought

-We can forget that ungodly, crude, crass, selfish, and immoral people pollute and pervert the good in our hearts if we do not filter what they do and say with the relationship truth in today's proverb.
+We sometimes forget that ungodly, crude, crass, selfish, and immoral people pollute and pervert the good in our hearts.
+We should make every effort to avoid such influences, but that is not always possible, so we must filter what is said and done through the relationship truth in today's proverb.
 Let's not fool ourselves into tolerating the avalanche of improper morals, twisted thinking, and selfish greed behind much of what we see and hear.
-[1] We need strong brothers and sisters in Christ who will help us "be in the world" to bless it and redeem it, but "but not of the world!"
-[2] We want to bless our lost friends with Jesus but not to be corrupted by the world and warped point of view.
+[1] We need strong brothers and sisters in Christ who will help us be "in this world" to bless it and redeem it, but "not belong to the world!"
+[2] We want to bless our lost friends with Jesus but not be corrupted by the world and its warped point of view.
 We are called to impact the sinful and marginalized with grace but not be sucked down into the morass of our sinful worldly culture that is temporary and destructive.
 [3] We must not lose our connection to loyal, loving, and encouraging friends who can build up our faith yet also confront us when we go off the right path.
 [4]

 While we have friends in the world, we protect our hearts.
 We must be aware of the constant roar of the deceiver encased in the incessant noise and beguiling words intended to pull our hearts away from God and each other.
-Our bottom line as disciples is a proverb Paul quoted to the Corinthians:
+Our bottom line as disciples is a proverb Paul referenced when writing to the Corinthians:

 Do not be misled: "Bad company corrupts good character."
 [5]

 Why?
-Here again, is our proverb on relationships for today!
+Here again is our proverb for today on relationships!

 The lips of the godly speak helpful words, but the mouth of the wicked speaks perverse words.